WangDada2/Brainprint-Recognition/README.md

 # Brainprint Recognition Based on the Stable SSVEP Space-Frequency Energy Distribution
 This repository provides a sample implementation demonstrating **identity recognition** based on the stable spatial-frequency energy distribution of Steady-State Visual Evoked Potentials (SSVEP).

+## Data
+The dataset used in this example is from the paper "A Benchmark Dataset for SSVEP-Based Brain-Computer Interfaces".
+The dataset is available for download from the Tsinghua University BCI Lab website at: http://bci.med.tsinghua.edu.cn/download.html.

 ## Key Features
 -Implements brainprint recognition using SSVEP signatures